-"Average Annual Total Returns" represent the average annual change in value of an investment over the periods indicated.
-"Cumulative Total Returns" represent the total change in value of an investment over the periods indicated.
+"Average Annual Total Returns" represents the average annual change in value of an investment over the periods indicated.
+"Cumulative Total Returns" represents the total change in value of an investment over the periods indicated.

 The Fund's NAV is the value of one share of the Fund as calculated in accordance with the standard formula for valuing mutual fund shares.
 The NAV return is based on the NAV of the Fund and the market return is based on the Market Price of the Fund.
 Market Price generally is determined by using the midpoint between the highest bid and the lowest ask on the primary stock exchange on which shares of the Fund are listed for trading, as of the time that the Fund's NAV is calculated.
+Since shares of the Fund did not trade in the secondary market until after the Fund's inception, for the period from inception to the first day of secondary market trading in shares of the Fund, the NAV of the Fund is used as a proxy for the Market Price to calculate market returns.
 Market and NAV returns assume that dividends and capital gain distributions have been reinvested in the Fund at Market Price and NAV, respectively.